jpa203/Junho_JP_Heap_Project/README.md

     - These two functions enable us to perform topic modeling on our document corpus, providing insights into the main themes present in our data.
 The number of topics and the number of top words to display for each topic can be adjusted based on your specific needs.

+### Hyperparameter Tuning
+- The grid_search function has been incorporated into the algorithm to optimize the performance of the document classifier.
+This function takes in a range of potential k values (the number of documents to return for a single heap structure), and finds the one that provides the highest average cosine similarity in the heap.

+- The optimal k value signifies the number of most similar documents that the algorithm should return.
+The selection of the range of k values to test in the grid search is a critical step, and it can significantly impact the performance of the classifier.

+- Here's a sample usage of the grid_search function:

+        ```
+        # Initialize Document Classifier
+        doc_classifier = DocumentClassifier()

+        # Define range of potential k values
+        k_values = range(1, 101)

+        # Perform grid search to find optimal k
+        best_k, best_avg_sim = doc_classifier.grid_search(k_values)

+        print("The optimal k value is:", best_k)
+        print("The average similarity for the optimal k is:", best_avg_sim)
+        ```

+- The returned optimal k is then used in the get_best_heap_cosine function to determine the heap structure that returns the documents with the highest average similarity.
+This ensures that the algorithm is tuned for optimal performance for your specific dataset.
+The average cosine similarity of the best heap signifies the overall relevance of the documents returned by the classifier.

+- Please note that the range of k_values passed to the grid_search function may need to be adjusted based on the size and nature of your dataset.

 ### User Input for K-means Clustering
 - User input part of the script, which is designed to determine the optimal number of clusters to be used in K-means clustering.
 This is done using the Elbow method, which involves plotting the explained variation as a function of the number of clusters, and picking the elbow of the curve as the number of clusters to use.